This post may contain affiliate links. We earn a commission when using these links. Learn more

 Hulu Live TV: price and value

-At $54.99 per month, Hulu Live TV offers even better value to those who already subscribe to the $5.99 basic Hulu, or those who see value in Hulu’s back catalog.
-For those consumers, the cost of the actual live TV service comes down to below $50 per month.
-Thanks to the integrated interface and experience, Hulu as a live TV provider is a better option than opting for a different live TV service and then paying and accessing the $5.99 Hulu plan through a separate app.
+At $64.99 per month, Hulu Live TV offers even better value to those who already subscribe to the $5.99 basic Hulu, or those who see value in Hulu’s back catalog.
+For those consumers, the cost of the actual live TV service comes down to below $60 per month.
+Thanks to the integrated interface and experience, it is a better option to choose Hulu as a live TV provider than opting for a different live TV service, while paying and accessing the $5.99 Hulu plan through a separate app.

 Where Hulu’s pricing does run into issues is once you start adding features, as the cost can escalate, and quickly.

 Optional Hulu live costs per month: